sagemath/sagewiki_to_gh-2022-10-10/faq.md

  * ANSWER: The binaries have been built for a newer architecture than you have.
 We want to acquire an older machine and install a bunch of minimal Linux images on it for building Sage binaries to avoid this, but it hasn't happened  yet.
 The solution is to build from source until then.
 ----------
  * QUESTION: I just downloaded version 2.8.15 for Mac OSX and tried to run notebook() and dyld is unable to load libintl.3.dylib.
 I don't have a libintl.3.dylib in {{{usr/local/lib}}} and I didn't find it in {{{$SAGE_ROOT/local/lib}}}.
 Is there a workaround?
  * ANSWER:  Yes, put the libintl3.dylib from http://sagemath.org/SAGEbin/apple_osx/intel/10.4-extra_files/ {{{in SAGE_ROOT/local/lib/}}}.
-Future binaries will contain that library.
+Sage 2.8.15 and later contain a copy of the library, so please let us know if you experience the problem with any later release.
 ----------
  * QUESTION: I am using Mac OSX.
 Where do I put the jsMath "font" directory to eliminate the red box?
  * ANSWER: See http://www.math.union.edu/~dpvc/jsMath/download/jsMath-fonts.html where it says "For Mac OS X users: download and unpack the archive, then drag the fonts to your Library/Fonts folder (or to the FontBook, or just double-click them and press the "install" button).".